miklevin/MikeLev.in/_posts/2025-09-17-nomadic-rooted-history-tech-stack-pipulate.md

 ## The Oz Connection: Integrating Head, Heart, and Courage

 **Me**: Thank you for that analysis.
-From the head versus from the heart, haha!
+From the head versus from the heart, ahaha!
 Did you make that connection because I open with "there's no place like home" and the *Wizard of Oz* reference or what that wholly separate or can you not actually tell because you're a newly instantiated instance and only have access